SIakovlev/CarND_Term1_P2/writeup_template.md

     * Outputs of each convolution layer is connected to a fully connected layer

 * **How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?**
 Based on the model results, training, validation and test accuracies are very close to each other and are about 98-99% each.
 This means that the network generalised dataset quite well.
 However it is important to keep in mind that the quality of neural network model heavily depends on the dataset: its diversity, size, distributions, etc. Therefore if the dataset in not representing the modelling objective good enough, then even good results for each set do not mean that the model is working well.
+The next section is demonstrating this.

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web (resized, the original images are [here](https://github.com/SIakovlev/CarND_Term1_P2/tree/master/test_images)):
+Here are five German traffic signs that I found on the web (resized, the original images are [here](https://github.com/SIakovlev/CarND_Term1_P2/tree/master/test_images)).
+Since during the trainig I mainly used unbalanced dataset (see previous section) it is reasonable to expect that my model is biased with respect to the most frequent images from training set of images.
+In this section I deliberately chose some pictures in such a way that network will be forced to choose the most frequent label, even though it is not correct.

-1) ![alt text][image4]

-Right-of-way at the next intersection.
+* Right-of-way at the next intersection.
 This image should be easy to classify because even after formatting the sign is clearly distinguishable.
-Just a simple example where neural network should not make a wrong prediction.
+Just a simple example where neural network should not make a wrong prediction:

-2) ![alt text][image5]
+![alt text][image4]

-Road work.
+* Road work.
 Completely unclear what is on the image - just a bunch of pixels that can be interpreted in many ways.
-However the trainig dataset contains many images of this type, which should mean that neural network will guess it correctly.
+However the trainig dataset contains many images of this type, which should mean that neural network will guess it correctly:

-3) ![alt text][image6]
+![alt text][image5]

-Stop.
-The sign here is srinked and after formatting the inscription "Stop" is distinguishable and can be interpreted by neural network as a white line (i.e. "No entry" sign).
-I picked this picture in order to check robustness of the model to affine transformations.
+* Stop.
+The sign here is srinked and after formatting the inscription "Stop" is distinguishable and can be interpreted by neural network as a white line (i.e. "No entry" sign) which is better represented in the training dataset.
+I also picked this picture in order to check robustness of the model to affine transformations:

-4) ![alt text][image7]
+![alt text][image6]

-No entry.
+* No entry.
 This picture has some weird white square.
 The images in dataset did not contain anything similar.
-Also, the main sign is shifted up therefore it is a good test to check robustness of the model to tranlations.
+However, this picture is well represented in the training set, that is why it should not be a problem.
+Also, the main sign is shifted up therefore it is a good way to check robustness of the model to tranlations:

-5) ![alt text][image8]
+![alt text][image7]

-Children crossing.
-Completely unclear what is on the image.
+* Children crossing.
+It is completely unclear what is on the image.
 Again this picture can be interpreted in many ways.
-For instance it is similar to the "Bicycles crossing" sign.
+For instance it is similar to the "Bicycles crossing" sign which is better represented in the training set:

+![alt text][image8]

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).